osudrl/cassie-mujoco-sim/README.md

 ## Features to be added:
 * Slowmotion functionality? (requires changes to `cassiemujoco.py` and using GLFW in python when executing policies)
 * Add full mujoco 2.00 ui functionality?

+## Citation
+To cite this software package use the following format:
+Agility Robotics. cassie-mujoco-sim.
+(2018) [Online].
+Available: https://github.com/osudrl/cassie-mujoco-sim